Frequently Asked Questions

 No further action is required.
 Please be on the lookout for a survey on your experience.
 The video library release date will be disclosed soon.

 How do I watch videos?

-The video library will become available on a designated date.
+The video library is open access and will become available on a designated date.
 Please log in and click the video library link to access all videos.

 Is STAR a requirement of the residency application process?

 Absolutely not!
 Our program is 100% optional.
 Our platform is simply an additional avenue through which students may showcase a unique aspect of themselves while networking and gaining one-on-one mentorship from leaders in the field.

 How much does it cost to participate in STAR?

 Nothing!
 STAR is free of charge.
 Our platform provides free video creation and editing software, virtual meeting rooms, and video messaging for all users.

 We welcome all presentation topic ideas and recommend selecting a topic of interest to you.